pascaldekloe/zuri/README.md

 // The port component, if any, starts with ‘:’.
 raw_port: []const u8 = "",

-// The path compoment, if any, starts with ‘/’ when the URL has an authority component.
+// The path compoment, if any, starts with ‘/’ when the URI has an authority component.
 raw_path: []const u8 = "",

 // The query compoment, if any, starts with ‘?’.